Ask 3 Questions

 - Vena Cava Filter (an umbrella shaped device inserted into a large vein to stop blood clots moving towards the lungs).

-An assessment is made by the medical team and a scan can be done.
-If the test results are positive anticoagulation treatment with heparin and warfarin is given to prevent further clot formation and allow the DVT or PE to breakdown.
+An assessment is made by the medical team, and a scan can be done.
+If the test results are positive, anticoagulation treatment is given to prevent further clot formation and allow the DVT or PE to breakdown.

 If you are having an operation and you are taking a drug that thins your blood (e.g. aspirin, warfarin, dabigatran, rivaroxaban, clopidogrel) your healthcare team should assess the risks and benefits of stopping this drug temporarily in the week before your operation with or without different treatment in its place.